OTRF/OSSEM/data_dictionaries/windows/etw-providers/Microsoft-Windows-Security-Auditing/events/event-6423.md

 # Event ID 6423: The installation of this device is forbidden by system policy.

 ## Description
-Event ID 6423: The installation of this device is forbidden by system policy.
+This event generates every time installation of this device is forbidden by system policy.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|